AUAP/AP2018/all_miniex/mini_ex2.md

 - A screenshot of your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/
 - Describe your program and what you have used and learnt
 - What is fun?
 To what extend your program addresses Goriunova's noton of fun?
-You need to at least use her text and reflect upon what does it means by "Fun in computing as a mode of thinking, making, experiencing is about a mode of reasoning" (p.4)
+Is it fun in relation to geekiness, or humour, or pradox, or other modes of thoughts?
+(This question requires your articulation of your work beyond just describing how it works technically)
 5. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"

 NB!: Feel Free to explore and experiment more syntax.